Astro1ym/Astro1ym/README.md

 - 👋 Hi, I’m @Astro1ym
 - 👀 I’m interested in ...
-Skibidy toiley
+MUSIC PRODUCTION
 - 🌱 I’m currently learning ... c++
 - 💞️ I’m looking to collaborate on ...
+NOTHING
 - 📫 How to reach me ... dont
-- 😄 Pronouns: ... sigma/mewing god
+- 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ... im so good at mewing i cant talk lol. thats a lie.
+- ⚡ Fun fact: ...
+I CAN OPERATE 4 DIFFERENT DAW's

 <!---
 Astro1ym/Astro1ym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.